meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 ## Things I didn't expect
  * Still mobbing pairing on zoom even when in office

+## Challenges with hybrid
+One of the main challenges I've experienced with hybrid is around meetings when some people are in the office but not all.
+I've noticed there's a desire to want to run these meetings as in person meetings with a zoom call running on a large screen.
+At the moment my experience of this style of meeting is that those who are remote are getting a second class experience.
+It's harder to contribute and encourages stepping back and leaving things to the people in person.
+I think this is an issue that teams need to be really explicit about addressing.
+Whether they address it with cultural changes, better audio equipment or stopping mixed meetings is best handled by the teams themselves.

 ## How do I want to work in the future
 For future contracts I would absolutely work hybrid again.
 For the above reasons.
 I would also consider entirely remote work.
 Though I think it would be important for me (and the company) to spend some effort trying to make up for the